Gypsy Roma Traveller Leeds

 The Gypsy Roma Traveller Achievement Service (GRTAS) are very pleased to offer excellent workshops for schools including art workshops with Roma Artist Ferdinand Koci.
 They provide an exciting opportunity for schools to promote their equality, diversity and community cohesion agendas through the arts.

-Our new telephone number is 0113 395 2826 and email addresses are unaffected.
+Our telephone number 0113 395 2927 and email addresses are unaffected.
 Otherwise it's business as usual!

 Children from the Gypsy, Roma and Traveller communities were awarded at a special ceremony for their achievements.

 The awards ceremony, organised by Leeds City Council’s Gypsy, Roma and Traveller Achievement Service celebrated the children from these communities in Leeds who have achieved a variety of educational and personal success.
 There was also a celebration of adult winners who had been outstanding in their support to the Gypsy, Roma and Traveller communities.

 The new GRTAS Library is now opened in partnership with Leeds Gypsy And Traveller Exchange – Leeds GATE.

 This library is FREE and offers fiction and non-fiction books, teacher’s packs, artefacts, DVDs and CDs all with a Gypsy, Roma and Traveller Focus for schools.

 It is open every Thursday term time from 12.00 to 4.30pm.